ShanbayFE/forsythia/README.md

 # Forsythia

-> A WYSIWYG(what you see is what you get) HTML text editors
+> A WYSIWYG(what you see is what you get) HTML text editors.

+This project is working in progress.

 # Basic Usage

-The easiest way to use Forsythia is to simply load the script and stylesheet:
+The easiest way to use Forsythia is to load the build script and stylesheet:

 ```html
 <link rel="stylesheet" href="forsythia.css" />